 Can I deploy anything else in the application gateway subnet?

 No. But you can deploy other application gateways in the subnet.

 Can I change the virtual network or subnet for an existing Application Gateway?

 You can move an Application Gateway across subnets within the same virtual network only.
-It is supported with V1 with public and private frontend, and V2 with public frontend only.
-It is also important to note that the Application Gateway should be in a Stopped state to perform this action.
-Keep in mind that stopping/starting V1 will change the public IP.
+It's supported with V1 with public and private frontend, and V2 with public frontend only.
+It's also important to note that the Application Gateway should be in a Stopped state to perform this action.
+Keep in mind that stopping/starting V1 changes the public IP.
 This operation can only be done using Azure PowerShell and Azure CLI by running the following commands:

 $VNet = Get-AzVirtualNetwork -Name "<VNetName>" -ResourceGroupName "<ResourceGroup>" $Subnet = Get-AzVirtualNetworkSubnetConfig -Name "<NewSubnetName>" -VirtualNetwork $VNet $AppGw = Get-AzApplicationGateway -Name "<ApplicationGatewayName>" -ResourceGroupName "<ResourceGroup>" Stop-AzApplicationGateway -ApplicationGateway $AppGw $AppGw = Set-AzApplicationGatewayIPConfiguration -ApplicationGateway $AppGw -Name $AppGw.GatewayIPConfigurations.Name -Subnet $Subnet #If you have a private frontend IP configuration, uncomment and run the next line: #$AppGw = Set-AzApplicationGatewayFrontendIPConfig -Name $AppGw.FrontendIPConfigurations.Name -Subnet $Subnet -ApplicationGateway $AppGw Set-AzApplicationGateway -ApplicationGateway $AppGw